minkimipt/new-blog/content/patterns/tripleo/local-configuration-tools-execution.md

 All such scripts are copied to the node into respective hook directories of /var/lib/heat-config directory and executed locally by heat-config utility.
 For ansible, for example, it's running something like this:

-{{% note %}}
+{{< note >}}
-Note that ansible-playbook is started directly on the host, to which configuration is being applied.
+That ansible-playbook is started directly on the host, to which configuration is being applied.
 This is different from the normal way of working with ansible, when hosts are controlled by ansible, but don't need to have ansible installed locally.
 Here f37357c4-53c3-4fd4-9c1a-09b840af3266 is the ID of software deploymeht, that can be found in swift contianer.
-{{% /note %}}
+{{< /note >}}

 ```
 ansible-playbook -i localhost, --module-path /usr/share/ansible-modules /var/lib/heat-config/heat-config-ansible/f37357c4-53c3-4fd4-9c1a-09b840af3266_playbook.yaml --extra-vars @/var/lib/heat-config/heat-config-ansible/f37357c4-53c3-4fd4-9c1a-09b840af3266_variables.json